Like the rest of mankind

 Us versus them.
 We’re right; you’re wrong.
 They’re bad; we’re good.
 We’re all about reason; you’re mentally insane.

-These are turbulent times regularly rocked by the dastardly deeds of a few and the indignant inculpations of many.
+These are turbulent times regularly marked by the dastardly deeds of a few and the self-righteous censures of many.
 If you’re not being accused of being on the wrong side of right, then you probably have been all but silent and next to invisible.
 (If something is invisible, how do you know if you’re next to it?)

-But as horrible, despicable, and tragic are the events unfolding in our day that have us crying out for justice, mercy, or retribution, at least they give us the opportunity to feel comparatively righteous.
+But as horrible, despicable, and tragic are the events that have us crying out for justice or retribution, at least they give us the opportunity to feel comparatively righteous.
 That’s a pretty easy line to draw.
 I’m no murderer, thief, terrorist, or gun-loving, fetus-worshipping, homophobic xenophobe.
 Therefore, if those are the bad guys, I must be one of the good ones.

 But you know what?
 That line is always drawn with disappearing ink.
 And there’s another line, this one in permanent marker, that none of us ever sees because we never get even close to it.
 It’s the line that divides the truly good, from everyone else.
 And there’s only One on the other side of it from you and me.

-At Christmas we celebrate the birth of this lover of your soul and mine.
-Jesus was born to die, so that we might live.
-When we believe in and surrender our lives to him he makes us new…he makes us alive.
-We become partakers of his divine nature and quite miraculously find ourselves on the other side of the line with and in him.
+At Christmas we celebrate the incarnation of this lover of your soul and mine.
+Jesus Christ was born to die, so that we might live.
+When we believe in and surrender our lives to him he makes us new.
+He makes us alive.
+We become partakers of his divine nature and quite miraculously find ourselves on the other side of the line because we are alive in him.

 There is no greater divide than that which separates us from God.
 If that’s the way you like it, that’s the way he’ll leave it be.
 But if you want life, he has made a way to cross the divide and be separated instead from the rest of mankind.